Ash Wood: Benefits, Uses & Secrets of Ash Trees

 Furniture Making

-FAQs About Ash Wood and Ash Trees
+Frequently Asked Questions of Ash Wood and Ash Trees.

-• Fraxinus americana (white ash)
+Fraxinus americana (white ash)

-• Fraxinus excelsior (European ash)
+Fraxinus excelsior (European ash)

-• Fraxinus pennsylvanica (green ash)
+Fraxinus pennsylvanica (green ash).

 Conclusion